 Naproxen is a popular and accessible painkiller.
 Benefits of Naproxen Sodium (Naproxen generic name) mainly involve effective treatment of conditions like arthritis, gout, menstrual cramps, and mild to moderate fever.
-The daily usage of Naproxen meds is generally safe when a patient is adhering to the instructions; however, the misuse of this drug can lead to addiction.
+The drug’s daily usage is generally safe when a patient is adhering to the instructions; however, the misuse of this drug can lead to a risk of addiction.
 Naproxen abuse is dangerous and can cause severe health issues.

 The drug is available as an over-the-counter (OTC) drug with the brand name Aleve.
-While prescription Naproxen is known as Naprosyn and Anaprox.
+At the same time, prescription Naproxen is known as Naprosyn and Anaprox.

 - Body ache

 - Soft-tissue rheumatism

 - Migraine attacks

 - Tumor-induced fever

 - Blood loss resulting from menorrhagia in women that use IUDs as contraceptives.